edKotinsky/clipdis/README.md

 ## Disclaimer

-I wrote this thing not so soon, so it is quite raw and buggy.
+I wrote this thing not long ago, so it is quite raw and buggy.

 ## License